Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Introduction

 \subsection{Our Contributions}

-Our discussion above reveals that existing approaches in SGD inference encounter either intricate algorithmic tuning that relates to mixing conditions (batching), substantial modification on the SGD itself (HiGrad), or computation and storage challenges (delta method and online bootstrap).
+Our discussion above reveals that existing approaches in SGD inference, while being carefully and elegantly designed, encounter either intricate algorithmic tuning that relates to mixing conditions (batching), substantial modification on the SGD itself (HiGrad), or computation and storage challenges (delta method, random scaling method, and online bootstrap).
 In this paper, we study a methodology designed to surmount these challenges concurrently.
 More precisely, we adopt the bootstrap approach, which does not require mixing-related tuning nor substantial modification to the original SGD.
 At the same time, we enhance the bootstrap to make it substantially lighter in terms of resampling cost.
-The latter is made possible by using a recent ``cheap bootstrap'' idea \cite{lam2022cheap,ll2023,lam2022conference} that we will describe in more detail momentarily.
+The latter is made possible by using a recent ``cheap bootstrap'' idea \citep{lam2022cheap,ll2023,lam2022conference} that we will describe in more detail momentarily.

 Our methodology can be implemented in both offline and online fashions.
 The offline version, which we call the \emph{Cheap Offline Bootstrap (COfB)}, reruns the SGD using resampling with replacement from the data $B$ times and constructs confidence intervals from these resampled iterates via an approach similar to the standard error bootstrap.
 However, while this approach may appear to require heavy resampling effort, our key assertion is that the $B$ in our implementation can be very small (such as 3).
-In this way, our approach is computationally less demanding than the delta method \cite{chen2020statistical} and online bootstrap \cite{JMLR:v19:17-370}, does not require hyperparameter tuning in batch mean \cite{chen2020statistical,9715437}, and also does not substantially modify the SGD trajectory in HiGrad \cite{su2018uncertainty}.
+In this way, our approach is computationally less demanding than the delta method \citep{chen2020statistical} and online bootstrap \citep{JMLR:v19:17-370}, does not require hyperparameter tuning in batch mean \citep{chen2020statistical,9715437}, and also does not substantially modify the SGD trajectory in HiGrad \citep{su2018uncertainty}.